KogarashiNetwork/Kogarashi/README.md

 ## Documentation

 The white paper is work in progress.
-You can find the light paper [here](https://zero-network.github.io/).
+You can find the light paper and libraries documentation [here](https://zero-network.github.io/zero/).

 ## Reference